christian-dussol-cloud-computing/FinOps/carousel/README.md

 ---

-*"FinOps is an Operational framework that enables organizations to get maximum business value from cloud investments."*
+*"FinOps is an operational framework that enables organizations to get maximum business value from cloud investments."*